-Many of these people are being friendly, but if the person pushes the conversation in the direction of asking you if you want some amazingly cheap cigars or if you want to meet a beautiful woman (or man), then politely but firmly say you’re not interested and just walk away.
+Many of these people are being genuinely friendly in a city that is still getting used to seeing visitors from around the world, but if the person pushes the conversation in the direction of asking you if you want some amazingly cheap cigars, or if you want to meet a beautiful woman (or man), then politely but firmly say you’re not interested and just walk away.

-These scam artists can be rather charming (which is how they succeed), but it gets a bit much if it happens a few times each day.
+These scam artists are incredibly well practiced and rather charming (which is how they succeed), but it gets a bit much if it happens a few times each day.

 Is Havana Safe for Female Travelers?